mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Enable/disable log

-The enable/disable log command is used to enable/disable the log facility of MaxScale.
-The default behavior for MaxScale is to have all logs enabled in DEBUG version, and only error log in production release.
+The enable/disable log command is used to enable/disable the log facility of MariaDB MaxScale.
+The default behavior for MariaDB MaxScale is to have all logs enabled in DEBUG version, and only error log in production release.

 Examples: